Kajlinko/testCompareR/cran-comments.md

   Maintainer: 'Kyle J. Wilson <kyle.jordan.wilson@googlemail.com>'

   New submission

+  Possibly misspelled words in DESCRIPTION:
+    Nofuentes (13:203)

+  The name Roldán-Nofuentes is correctly spelled.
+I have cross-referenced academic articles and the website for Unversidad de Granada.

 ❯ On windows-x86_64-devel (r-devel)
   checking for non-standard things in the check directory ...
 NOTE